(1) Wilson Alvin Rutledge, Sr. | Rubina Mae Wright Rutledge | Andrew Jackson Wright & Mary Lucinda Marshall | Timothy Wright and Emeline Cavalry |

 Chester and Edna Douglas remember that Lucille worked at one time at the Missouri Baptist Home.
 Lucille's records at the Baptist Home indicate that she was converted at the age of 26 years, probably while married to James, and gives her occupation as nurse aid.
 (It also notes that she will probably be buried in Edison Cemetery, Belleview, Missouri, but that is scratched out and instructions for the White Funeral Home were added.)

-On June 24, 1984, having outlived two husbands and four children, Lucille passed away.
+On June 24, 1984, having outlived two husbands and five children, Lucille passed away at the age of 83 years.
 She is buried at the Missouri Baptist Home, Ironton, Iron County, Missouri, where she had been living.